nikitavoloboev/data/machine-learning/machine-learning.md

 - [ML and DL related contests, competitions and conference challenges](https://github.com/skrish13/ml-contests-conf)
 - [ML Visuals](https://github.com/dair-ai/ml-visuals) - Contains figures and templates which you can reuse and customize to improve your scientific writing.
 - [Deep Learning with Catalyst course](https://github.com/catalyst-team/dl-course)
+- [OpenMined Courses](https://courses.openmined.org/) - Learn how privacy technology is changing our world and how you can lead the charge.